 Earth Jurisprudence - Earth Law

-Earth Jurisprudence or Earth Law recognises that the Earth is the source of laws which govern life.
+Earth Jurisprudence or Earth Law recognises that Earth is the source of laws which govern life.
 This requires our human community to comply with these laws, for the well-being of the whole Earth Community and future generations.
 This is how indigenous peoples from across our planet have lived for millennia.

-Earth Jurisprudence or Earth law recognises the Earth as the primary source of law which sets human law in a context which is wider than humanity.
+Earth Jurisprudence or Earth law recognises Earth as the primary source of law which sets human law in a context which is wider than humanity.
 This is to say that human law should be derived from the laws which govern life - it is secondary to Earth law.
-Earth Law acknowledges that the good of the whole takes precedence over the good of the parts.
+Earth Law acknowledges that the good of the whole takes precedence over the good of the individual elements.
 Thus the way we govern ourselves needs to embody an ethical code of practice which requires us to live according to Nature's laws, for the well-being of the whole Earth Community and future generations of all species.

 Origin of Earth Jurisprudence

-Earth Jurisprudence is the term first proposed by cultural historian Thomas Berry to name this philosophy of governance and law which recognises that the Earth, not human interest, is primary.
+Earth Jurisprudence is the term first proposed by cultural historian Thomas Berry to name this philosophy of governance and law which recognises that Earth, not human interest, is primary.
 It acknowledges that humans are born into an ordered and lawful Universe, to whose laws we need to comply if we are to be a benign presence on Earth.

 Thomas Berry called for a transformation of human behaviour from a destructive to a mutually enhancing presence on Earth, and a re-alignment from human-centred to Earth-centred governance.
 Thomas reminded us of our humble place on Earth.

 Earth Community is not a collection of objects but a communion of subjects.
 Thomas Berry, The Great Work 1999